 - PFLAG Chattanooga: https://www.pflag.org/chapter/pflag-chattanooga

-Parents, Families and Friends of Lesbians and Gays (PFLAG) is a national non-profit organization with over 200,000 members and supporters and over 350 affiliates in the United States.
-This vast grassroots network is cultivated, resourced and serviced by the PFLAG National Office, located in Washington, D.C., the national Board of Directors and 13 Regional Directors.
+Parents, Families and Friends of Lesbians and Gays (PFLAG) is a national non-profit organization with more than 200,000 members and supporters and more than 350 affiliates.
+This vast grassroots network is cultivated, resourced and serviced by the PFLAG national office in Washington, D.C., the national board of directors and 13 regional directors.

 - American Civil Liberties Union (ACLU): https://www.aclu.org/lgbt-rights

-Nonpartisan organization which brings lawsuits on such topics as discrimination, parenting, etc. designed to impact civil rights and constitutional law in order to achieve GLBT equality.
+Nonpartisan organization that brings lawsuits on topics such as discrimination, parenting and other areas that impact civil rights and constitutional law in order to achieve GLBT equality.

 Provides education about and support for bisexual issues

 - The Consortium of Higher Education Lesbian, Gay, Bisexual and Transgender Resource